DavyHosh/DavyHosh/README.md

 <!---
-- 👋 Hi, I’m @DavyHosh
+- 👋 Hi, I’m @avid Maina
-- 👀 I’m interested in Java, HTML, CSS & JS.
+- 👀 I’m interested in HTML, CSS & JS, React, Dart and Python.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Dart and React.
-- 💞️ I’m looking to collaborate on Java training projects.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me davidwmaina89@gmail.com

 <!---